Louisville vs. Duke NCAA Football Odds, Plays and Insights | November 18, 2021

 Duke Stats and Trends

-- In Duke's 10 games this season, it has four wins against the spread.

-- The Blue Devils have yet to cover the spread this season when underdogs by 19.5 points or more.
+- The Blue Devils have been underdogs by 19.5 points or more two times this season and have not covered the spread once.

-- Duke's games this year have hit the over on five of 10 set point totals (50%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.